We love these Kensington Market restaurants for their authenticity!

 Fine dining is slowly making its way in, and Kensington Market restaurants have begun to compete on a level with the rest of the city.
 Bonafide just opened in the Market this summer.
 With excellent service, decadent European-inspired tapas – perfect for sharing – and an extensive cocktail and wine menu, it’s is sure to be an oasis from the bustle of the market.

 If you’re feeling even more adventurous, step out of the realm of Kensington Market restaurants and discover the amazing flavours of Chinatown.
-Dumpling House will fill all of your steamed and pan-fried desires, while delivering other favourites too.
+Mother’s Dumplings will fill all of your steamed and pan-fried desires, while delivering other favourites too.
 Just a few doors away, Banh Mi Nguyen Huong serves some of the best Banh Mi you can find at their deli-style counter, making for a delicious meal that’s quick and cheap.
 If you’re in the mood for buns, check out Mashion Bakery for sweet treats, or some pork buns to tie you over till your next meal.

 If you’ve enjoyed this culinary journey down Augusta Avenue, and want to explore another facet of Toronto’s food scene check out these 18 Amazing Downtown Toronto Restaurants, or these 25 Best Brunch Restaurants in Toronto.
 Then, to make the most of the season, we recommend these 36+ Cool Things to Do in the city.